A B C D E F G H I J K L M N O P Q R S T U V W X Z

 Exploitation of a vulnerability in a database application that does not properly validate or encode user input, allowing the manipulation, exfiltration or deletion of data.

-A standardised build of an operating system and associated software that can be used for servers, workstations, laptops and mobile devices.
+A standardised build of an operating system and associated software that can be used for servers, workstations and mobile devices.

 Standard user